SeaQL/seaql.github.io/SeaORM/docs/07-advanced-query/06-transaction.md

 .await;
 ```

 This is the preferred way for most cases.
-However, if you happens to run into an *impossible lifetime* from trying to capture a reference in this async block, then the following is the only solution.
+However, if you happens to run into an *impossible lifetime* while trying to capture a reference in the async block, then the following API is the solution.

-## `Begin` & `commit` / `rollback`
+## `begin` & `commit` / `rollback`

 `begin` the transaction followed by a `commit` or `rollback`.
 If `txn` goes out of scope, it would automatically rollback the transaction.